Kount/kount.github.io/_docs/dc-web-browser.md

 adding the kaxsdc class and data-event=‘load’ to an HTML element, such as the HTML body or a div.
 (Code example below).

-{% include alert.html style="success" text="NOTE: Responsible for triggering data collection."%}
+{% include alert.html style="success" text="NOTE: This class is responsible for triggering data collection."%}

 ## Namespace & ka.ClientSDK Object